 The recent India-China border fight left numerous soldiers dead on both sides.
 The conflict started off after China set up tents in a region where such structures were not allowed.
-At present, both India and China have mobilized forces at the border.
+At present, both countries have mobilized forces at the border.
 However, no one actually expects a full-blown war between the two nations, especially since the COVID-19 pandemic has wreaked havoc on their economies.
 But the conflict seems to have made the Indian government realize something critical — it cannot continue depending on Chinese imports.

 As such, the country is actively seeking to punish China economically by replacing Chinese products with Indian-made alternatives or equivalents from friendly countries.
 Several trade organizations and businesses have announced such initiatives.
 During FY 2019-2020, almost 14 percent of imports in India were from China.
 In contrast, China only accounted for about 5.33 percent of exports from India.
 Here are three ways India is looking to economically decouple from China.